AdamAmr05/db-project/README.md

 A web application built for a database course project.
 The core focus is the `db/` directory, which contains the MySQL schema, views, stored procedures, functions, and triggers that power the HR management system.

+## Features

+### AI Chat Assistant (Programmatic Tool Calling)
+An AI-powered chat widget that uses **programmatic tool calling** to query the database.
+Instead of traditional tool calling where the AI selects predefined functions, the AI writes JavaScript code that:
+- Executes multiple SQL queries
+- Transforms and combines data
+- Returns formatted results

+The generated code runs locally with access to a `query()` function for database access.

 ## Database (`db/`)

-- `table-creation-MS2.sql` - Schema definition
+- `table-creation-MS2.sql` - Schema definition (20+ tables)
 - `data-insertion-MS2.sql` - Sample data
-- `views.sql` - Database views
+- `views.sql` - Database views (20+ pre-aggregated views)
-- `functions.sql` - Database functions
+- `functions.sql` - 15+ stored functions
-- `procedures.sql` - Stored procedures
+- `procedures.sql` - 17+ stored procedures
-- `triggers.sql` - Database triggers
+- `triggers.sql` - 6 database triggers

 ## Environment Variables